 - Visit Support Page: Opens Safari and navigates to the support web page of the app.

-- Launchpad Configuration: This entry is there only in Napo 4.11 and later and is of interest only if you would like to use a Novation Launchpad for controlling the organ app.
+- Launchpad Configuration: This entry is of interest only if you would like to use a Novation Launchpad for controlling the organ app.
 The corresponding functions are explained here.

 - Reset Settings: Resets all settings to their factory values.